Trip Planning Tips: How To Make Every Itinerary Epic

 So first, let’s catch up with the steps that have to come before this, because we’re kind of jumping into the middle of a story…

-I shared my general trip planning process, which tends to start with inspiration, then a ton of research where you “data dump” everything into a massive Word doc, and then begin filtering down based on the reality of your budget, number of days, etc.
+I’ve shared a list of key questions that can help you get started and inspired when you’re not sure how or where. my general trip planning process, which tends to start with inspiration, then a ton of research where you “data dump” everything into a massive Word doc, and then begin filtering down based on the reality of your budget, number of days, etc.

 Okay, you’re caught up now.
 These are important because an epic itinerary doesn’t come out of nowhere, and it’s very “chicken and the egg”.
 Sometimes there’s something you KNOW you want to do and you build your itinerary (flights, housing, etc.) around it—case in point, @farewhispers and I knew we wanted to do a Northern Lights trip.